-Two-year fixed mortgages are sometimes a cost-effective term for those who seek upfront interest rate savings, but who don’t want to deal with renewing their mortgage every year.
+Two-year fixed mortgages can be a useful term for those seeking upfront interest rate savings, but who don’t want to deal with renewing their mortgage each year.

-For example, those willing to lock in for one extra year can often secure a 3-year fixed mortgages at similar or lower rates.
-And sometimes, 5-year fixed can offer significantly longer rate stability for minimal or no rate premium.
+For example, those wanting to lock in for just one extra year can sometimes secure a 3-year fixed at lower rates compared to a 2-year term.
+And 5-year fixed can offer significantly longer rate stability for a minimal rate premium.

-Variable (floating) mortgage rates also make good alternatives to short-term fixed rates—like a 2-year term—depending on your holding timeframe, future intentions and economic conditions.
+Variable (floating) mortgage rates also make good alternatives to short-term fixed rates like the 1- and 2-year terms, depending on economic conditions.

-Below, we explore more of what you need to know about the 2-year mortgage term, including key pros and cons.
+Below, we explore what you need to know about the 2-year mortgage term, including some of its benefits and drawbacks.

 Homebuyers typically settle on a 2-year fixed rate under one of three conditions: